Anthony F. C. Wallace: Early life and education

 Lenape.
 A year later, Wallace joined the Army Specialized Training Program at the University of Cincinnati, and studied electrical engineering there for one year.
 In October 1944, he was assigned to the 14th Armored Division in Southern France where he remained until the end of the war in 1945.

-After the war, Wallace returned to his studies and earned his B.A. in history in 1947 and an M.A. and PhD in anthropology in 1949 and 1950 respectively from the University of Pennsylvania.
+After the war, Wallace returned to his studies and earned his BA in history in 1947 and an MA and PhD in anthropology in 1949 and 1950 respectively from the University of Pennsylvania.
 It was during 1947 studies, when he published his first article entitled "Woman, Land, and Society: Three Aspects of Aboriginal Delaware Life", and following its success, joined the Department of Anthropology after reading The Golden Bough by James George Frazer.
 During his graduate studies at Penn, Wallace was a student of American ethnologist Frank Speck and when professors Alfred Irving Hallowell, Loren Eiseley, and Ward Goodenough joined the faculty, Wallace became their student too.

-For his M.A. in 1949, Wallace wrote a thesis about Teedyuscung titled "A Psychocultural Analysis of the Life of Teedyuscung, a Delaware Indian, 1700-1763", which was published same year under the title King of the Delawares.
-His Ph.D. thesis was entitled "The Modal Personality Structure of the Tuscarora Indians: As Revealed by the Rorschach Test" that appeared two years later in the Bureau of American Ethnology Bulletin.
-While completing his Ph.D., Wallace was already married to Betty, and already had two children, Anthony and Daniel.
+For his MA in 1949, Wallace wrote a thesis about Teedyuscung titled "A Psychocultural Analysis of the Life of Teedyuscung, a Delaware Indian, 1700-1763", which was published same year under the title King of the Delawares.
+His PhD thesis was entitled "The Modal Personality Structure of the Tuscarora Indians: As Revealed by the Rorschach Test" that appeared two years later in the Bureau of American Ethnology Bulletin.
+While completing his PhD, Wallace was already married to Betty, and already had two children, Anthony and Daniel.